 - The student is scheduled to graduate prior to the adjudication of the case.

 - When a student has pre-registered for a term after the one in which the hold is placed, the OSC Administrator or Dean of Students may also revoke the registration of a student.

 - If there are allegations of misconduct relating to the qualifications of a student to graduate, such as allegations of academic fraud or serious allegations of misconduct, the OSC Administrator or Dean of Students may delay graduation until the charges are determined.

 - The decision to place a hold on registration, to revoke registration, or to delay graduation may be appealed to the Dean of Students or the Senior Vice President for Student Affairs.
 The OSC Administrator or Dean of Students may impose reasonable conditions on release of the hold. top

 5.5.2 Interim Suspension

-The OSC Administrator or Dean of Students may order that a student be immediately excluded from classes, university facilities (including university housing), and / or denied privileges and ability to participate in activities when the student's continued presence may constitute a significant danger to safety or property.
+The OSC Administrator or Dean of Students may order that a student be immediately excluded from classes, university facilities (including university housing), and/or denied privileges and ability to participate in activities and programs when the student's continued presence may constitute a significant danger to safety or property.
 The student will receive a written notice stating the reasons for the interim suspension and the time and place of the hearing to be held within two business days.
 The hearing will be before the Dean of Students.

 At the time of the hearing, the university shall show probable cause why interim suspension is warranted, and the student shall have the opportunity to show why interim suspension is not warranted.
 If it appears that the student's behavior indicates medical withdrawal is warranted, the OSC Administrator or Dean of Students may initiate medical withdrawal as provided in the Iowa State University Catalog under "Interim or Medical Withdrawal."
 Hearings regarding continued suspension and medical withdrawal will be held under that policy (see Resources below).